HuuThang-1402/HuuThang-1402/README.md

 - 🤔 I’m looking for help with ... everything in life
 - 💬 Ask me about ... anything
 - 📫 How to reach me: ...
 [Facebook](https://www.facebook.com/thang.huu.94651774)
-- ⚡ Fun fact: ...
-I love astronomy so much.
+- :+1: Fun fact: ...
+I :heart: astronomy so much.
 Every day, I spend at least 30 minutes on watching videos about the universe.

-### :dragon: GitHub Stats
+### :zap: GitHub Stats

 <table>
 <tr>